gogo40/GoGo-resume/resume-en.rst

 I have a Computer engineering's bachelor degree and a Electric engineering's master degree from UFPA (Universidade Federal do Pará - Federal University of Pará).

 Since 2008, I'm working with project and development of GUI's, distributed programming in C++, algorithms project and compiler development.
-And, since 2013, I work with Python em janeiro de 2013.
+And, since 2013, I work with Python.

 Also, I work with commercial systems development using PHP and javascript, since 2011.